Iah-Uch/psicare-repo/README.md

           **DEBUG**=True (remove this one for production mode)

-- Run initial management commands;
+- Run initial management commands

   - On `\psicare-repo\psicare`
     - Create the database Migrations